akanotoe/Fractal-Lake/README.md

-# Fractal-Lake
+# Fractal Lake
-Python code to calculate the fractal dimension of a set of data representing a coastline
+Python code to calculate the fractal dimension of a set of data representing a coastline.